surniaulula/wpsso-wp-sitemaps/readme.txt

 == Screenshots ==

 01. The WPSSO WPSM settings page offers options to customize the post and taxonomy types included in the WordPress sitemaps XML.
-02. The "No Index" option in the Document SSO &gt; Robots Meta metabox tab can exclude individual posts, pages, custom post types, taxonomy terms (categories, tags, etc.), or user profile pages from the WordPress sitemaps XML.
+02. The No Index option in the Document SSO &gt; Robots Meta metabox tab can be used to exclude individual posts, pages, custom post types, taxonomy terms, or user profile pages from the WordPress sitemaps XML.

 == Changelog ==